fakhralwajih/DeepOnKHATT/README.md

 **5. Building the trie** \
 `./generate_trie alphabet.txt lm.binary trie`

-## Runing a demo
+## Running a demo

-In this demo, you can demonstrate the full end2end DeepOnKHATT system and you can write on canvas and DeepOnKHATT will recognize your handwriting in real time. \
+In this demo, you can demonstrate the full end2end DeepOnKHATT system and you can write on canvas and DeepOnKHATT will recognize your handwriting in real-time. \
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fakhralwajih/DeepOnKHATT/blob/main/DeepOnKHATT.ipynb)